makersacademy/ruby-refresher/README.md

 A series of tests I completed to refresh my knowledge of Ruby before moving into Rails.

 ## Installation
-The following assumes you have ruby installed:
+The following assumes you have Ruby installed:

 1. Clone the repository: `git clone git@github.com:adc17/ruby-refresher.git`.
 2. `bundle install`.